jagerman/fracdist/BUILDING.md

 followed by an appropriate package command to install the package (for example, on Debian/Ubuntu: dpkg -i fracdist-x.y.z-amd64.deb).

+You can also use either of:

+    make package
+    cpack

+to build both the .deb and .rpm.

 ## Windows executables (built on a Linux system using mingw)

 Requirements: